 Your Personal Information will not be sold to any organization for any purpose.

 Access and Update of Your Personal Information

 You may access and verify your Personal Information.
 At the time of your request we will need specific information to verify your identity before we can provide you with the Personal Information we hold.
 In some instances, we will not be able to provide you with the Personal Information you request, for instance where that information:

 Has already been destroyed due to legal requirements or because the information has served its purposes

 Cannot be disclosed for legal reasons (e.g. when subject to solicitor-client or litigation privilege)

 If we are unable to provide you with access to your Personal Information, we will explain why and advise you as to any recourse available to you.

 We are committed to maintaining the accuracy of your Personal Information.
 To help us keep your Personal Information up-to-date we encourage you to notify us of inaccuracies or corrections.
 Timely notification of a change of address, telephone number and/or email address helps us in providing you with the best possible service.
-In order to verify or update your Personal Information, or to request deletion of your Personal Information from our systems, please contact us via our Web Site at www.woodbine.com or telephone our call centre at (416) 675-8886.
+In order to verify or update your Personal Information, please contact us via our Web Site at www.woodbine.com or telephone our call centre at (416) 675-8886.

 Please write or e-mail: